What types of bequests can I make?

 As your bequest is unlikely to be realised for some years to come, we recommend that it is made for general purposes, so that our successors can have the flexibility to direct it to the area of greatest need at the time.
 However, if you are interested in directing your gift to a specific area of our work please call us on 0800 167 168 to discuss some options.

 We recommend you keep your family informed of your bequest intentions.
-We would also greatly appreciate knowing of your plans so that we can thank you for your support and invite you to become a member of the Eglantyne Jebb Society, named in honour of the founder of Save the Children.
+We would also greatly appreciate knowing of your plans so that we can thank you for your support and invite you to occasional special events.

 Any bequest details that you choose to share with us will remain confidential.